jecovier/laravel-inertia-routes/README.md

 ## what if there is no component?

 InertiaRoute verifies if the file exist before try to render it.
-So in case you want to access a non existing component, it will display a 404 page.
+In case you want to access a non existing component, it will display a 404 page.

 ## I prefer Svelte or React

 Yeah, me too (svelte simp here 🙊).
-By default, InertiaRoute will be render Vue files, so in most cases you don't need to do anything.
+By default InertiaRoute will render Vue files, so in most cases you don't need to do anything.
 But, if you are working with React or Svelte, you could easily switch to those frameworks.

 In case of **React**: